wax-office-of-inspector-general/waxguilds/reports/blokcrafters/BlokCrafters Guild - September 2021.md

 ## Does your Guild have any new information to submit that impacts Ecosystem Development?

-We have launched a NFT Launch Studio to help creatives & brands navigate the NFT ecosystem, we have our first collection we are actively helping build atm also, check out our website. nftorigins.io
+We have launched a NFT Launch Studio to help creatives & brands navigate the NFT ecosystem, we have our first collection we are actively helping build atm also, check out our website. nftorigins.io / collection site tangiblenfts.io

 ## Does your Guild have any new information to submit that impacts Community Engagement?